apigeek/architect/README.md

 Competent software engineers can easily create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.

-Then ApiGeek-Architect can re-use those blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.
+Then ApiGeek:Architect can re-use those blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.

-Please share any custom Blueprints and Dialects so that ApiGeek-Architect becomes more useful for all of us.
+Please share any custom Blueprints and Dialects so that ApiGeek:Architect becomes more useful for all of us.

 If you need support to build or debug your community Blueprints or Dialects, please ask@apigeek.me

-I want to license ApiGeek-Architect
+I want to license ApiGeek:Architect
 ===================================

 This software is licensed under the Apache 2 license, quoted below.